sualeh/prepare-maven-build/README.md

-# prepare-maven-build
+# GitHub Action to Prepare for a Maven Build

-GitHub Action to prepare for a Maven build
+A composite GitHub Action to restore the Apache Maven local repository, checks out code and installs Java 8 in preparation for Maven build.